 Giving food is always nice, but habitual gift baskets of the same old, same old gets redundant.
 A fresh take on an old present—like Patagonia Provision’s sustainable gift boxes—are a guaranteed hit this season.

 Flowers are always nice, but they die quickly.
 Go the everlasting route: Give some orchids.

 And An Accompanying Vase

 If you are going to give cut flowers, give them in a special vase.
-The design-forward Twist, from BoConcept, is sure to delight.
+The design-forward Pounded, from BoConcept, is sure to delight.